 I love working with journalists, bloggers, influencers and other brands – send me an email on email@example.com and we can set something up.

-A Little Bird Company was founded by Clare Cahill in 2020 and based in Bushey, Hertfordshire.
+A Little Bird Company was founded by Clare Foskett in 2020 and based in Rickmansworth, Hertfordshire.
 Inspired by sustainable subscription brands such as Smol and FFS and frustrated with the quality of bird food available and the single use plastic used to package it, Clare set up a plastic-free bird food business.
 Her goal is to support wild bird populations in developed areas by make feeding wild birds simple, enjoyable and affordable for families and to ensure the company is plastic free to limit environmental impact.

 Bird food mixes sold in supermarkets and garden centres are often made up of cheap ingredients including cereals, wheat, dari, millet, maize, dried peas and dried rice and lentils.
 These ingredients appeal to larger birds (pigeons, starlings, corvids and water fowl) but are rejected by smaller birds (blue tits, coal tits, great tits, goldfinches, bullfinches and greenfinches).
 Because of the popularity of cheaper blends, larger birds were well catered for in the market place, and Clare saw an opportunity to provide a nutritional blend for smaller birds.
 Highly calorific and nutritious sunflower hearts make up 40% of each blend, supplemented by up to five other ingredients including suet pellets, fruit, pinhead oats, kibbled peanuts, safflower, hemp seeds, linseed and mealworms.
 Clare adjusts the blends every two months to make sure that the birds are supported throughout the seasons, depending on the weather and their breeding cycle.